benjamingwynn/cv/document.md

 - Responsible for handling DevOps - implementing features such as hot reload, autoformatting and type-safety into our existing stack.
 - Individually led the development of a custom CI/CD solution, which significantly upgraded our project management system by providing a comprehensive history of unit test failures and creating a standardized testing environment.
 - Spearheaded the overhaul of our session handling system and introduced standard practices such as cookie signing to enhance security.
-- Ported industrial device protocol code (i.e. modbus, OPC) from various languages (C#, Python, Java and PHP) to native Typescript implementations.
+- Handled industrial device protocols for compatibility with existing SCADA infrastructure, employing reverse engineering and optimisation techniques.

 ### Other Experience